 Welcome to Trinity Christian School where our goal is to prepare students to faithfully serve Christ, loving Him with all of their heart, mind, soul, and strength.
-It is our desire that each student will be equipped with a comprehensive college prepatory education while not compromising Biblical doctrine in a nurturing environment, all the while enjoying the many extracurricular activities that are available to our student population.
+It is our desire that each student will be equipped with a comprehensive college preparatory education while not compromising Biblical doctrine in a nurturing environment, all the while enjoying the many extracurricular activities that are available to our student population.

 From academics to athletics all of our teachers are capable of assisting parents in the discipling of their children’s heart, coming along side them to reinforce Christian values and ideals.

 Our Student Service Coordinator assists classes in organizing student service projects throughout the year.
 Students in grades 6 through 8 are required to complete 10 hours of service per year, and students in grades 9 through 12 complete 20 hours of service per year.

-- Charleston (5th grade): Sleeping aboard the USS Yorktown corresponds to the students’ study of World War II.
+Sleeping aboard the USS Yorktown corresponds to the students’ study of World War II.
 Students also visit the Charleston Aquarium.

 Students travel to Kennedy Space Center in Florida for an overnight experience at Space Camp that goes along with their study of astronomy.

 Georgia History students travel to our state’s capital, where they tour the Coca-Cola Museum, the Georgia Aquarium, the CNN Studios, and the state capitol building.

-- Europe (11th or 12th grade): The culminating experience is a 2-week Europe trip that occurs every two years.
+The culminating experience is a 2-week Europe trip that occurs every two years.
 The last few trips have included the nations of Italy, France, England, and Scotland.
 For a more extensive explanation of our Europe trip, please read our Europe Trip Rationale.

 Trinity Christian School has been recognized as a National Beta Club School of Distinction.
 Our school’s chapter exists to promote the ideals of academic achievement, character, service and leadership among elementary and secondary students.
 To be invited to join the Beta Club at TCS students must demonstrate each of these characteristics.